⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs 9961.HK

-Global leader in online travel, owning brands like Booking.com, Priceline, and Agoda.
-Strong in accommodation reservations globally.
+Global leader in online travel, operating brands like Booking.com, Priceline, Agoda, Kayak.
+Strong focus on accommodation bookings and international markets.

 Expedia Group